Bfgeshka/awesome-c/README.md

 * [facebook/liblogfaf](https://github.com/facebook/liblogfaf) - A library that logs messages using non-blocking UDP datagrams.
 * [kmcallister/embedded-breakpoints](https://github.com/kmcallister/embedded-breakpoints) - Embed GDB breakpoints in C source code
 * [ntpeters/SimpleLogger](https://github.com/ntpeters/SimpleLogger) - Basic logger for C and C++ projects
+* [openjudge/sandbox](https://github.com/openjudge/sandbox) - The sandbox libraries (libsandbox & pysandbox) are an open-source suite of software components for C/C++ and Python developers to create automated profiling tools and watchdog programs.
+The API's are designed for executing and instrumenting simple (single process) tasks, featuring policy-based behavioral auditing, resource quota, and statistics collecting.

 ## Lexing and Parsing ##
 Generic lexers and parsers